Jump to Main Content

 Costco

-Danny Gonzalez is a full stack engineer on the Strategy, Planning, Architecture, and Engineering team at Costco.
-As part of the team, he provides the foundational strategies, frameworks, processes, solutions, tools, and skills required to transform Costco from a silo-based legacy organization into a modern, global service provider.
+JD Gonzalez is a Senior Software Engineer on the core engineering team at Costco.
+In this role, he provides the foundational strategies, frameworks, processes, solutions, tools, and skills required to transform Costco from a silo-based legacy organization into a modern, global service provider.

-With over eight years of experience as a software engineer, Gonzales has a passion for creating innovative solutions that drive positive change.
-Prior to joining Costco, he worked on the sustainability engineering team at Microsoft where he designed and developed end-to-end features for Microsoft Cloud for Sustainability.
+With 10 years of experience in the industry, Gonzalez has a passion for creating innovative solutions that drive positive change.
+Prior to joining Costco, he worked on the sustainability engineering team at Microsoft, where he designed and developed end-to-end features for Microsoft Cloud for Sustainability.

-Gonzales holds a Bachelor of Science in Informatics from the University of Washington’s Information School, which he earned in 2015.
+Gonzalez holds a Bachelor of Science in Informatics from the University of Washington’s Information School, which he earned in 2015.
 In addition to his work, he is actively involved in a variety of activities that reflect his values and interests.
-He is dedicated to making a positive impact in all aspects of life.
-He believes in creating a better world not just through his work but also by being an engaged and responsible member of his community.
+He is dedicated to making a positive impact in all aspects of life, believing in creating a better world not just through his work but also by being an engaged and responsible member of his community.

 Katie Goulding